SaxySam/Git_Instructions/README.md

 ## Adding a file to the .gitignore

-If you want to ignore a file and stop it from being pushed to the remote repository, you can add it to your projects .gitignore
+If you want to ignore a file and stop it from being pushed to the remote repository, you can add it to your project's .gitignore

 > If you need a gitignore template, you can find one from the [List of gitignore template files](https://github.com/github/gitignore/tree/main).
 >